 Volker Jungnickel reminded the committee about the comment submission deadline on August 27.
 Committee members should review in particular their own submissions, as well as other parts of the document and provide any comment until the deadline.

 The group discussed how the work should be organized in the future.

-In general, there should be a large amount of comments resolved at each second session.
+In general, there should be a large amount of comments resolved at each interim session.
 Thereafter a new draft shall be prepared by the Technical Editor and issued after the meeting.
-First comments will be already resolved in the next session, requesting a smaller number of meetings.
-This gives the group members to follow parallel activities in other task and working groups.
+First comments will be already resolved in the next plenary session, requesting a smaller number of meetings.
+This gives the group members the opportunity to follow parallel activities in other task and working groups and submit contributions requested by the Technical Editor that will be discussed.

 Motion to adjourn until the Kona meeting in September by Volker Jungnickel.